 7. Capital One Venture X Rewards Credit Card

-Capital One Venture X is another excellent travel credit card program that frequent travelers can take advantage of.
-The rewards are attractive, and it helps make your travel worthwhile.
+Capital One Venture X is another excellent travel credit card program that frequent travelers can use.
+The rewards are attractive, and they help make your travel worthwhile.

 Capital One Venture X rewards program makes every trip you take cheaper.
-In fact, it’s among the travel credit cards that have rewards for almost every activity you do on the card.
+It’s among the travel credit cards that have rewards for almost every activity you do on the card.
 This is because you earn points right, left, and center.

-Besides, you can get $300 cashback annually as a reward for the bookings you’ve made using this travel credit card.
+Besides, you can get $300 cashback annually as a reward for your bookings using this travel credit card.
 You’ll get the best prices negotiated for each of those eligible purchases.
 Can it get any better?

-Capital one is undoubtedly among the best airline credit cards for so many reasons.
-And if not for the points, the unlimited complimentary access, to over 1,400+ lounges, for you and two more guests might charm you even more.
+Capital One is undoubtedly among the best airline credit cards for many reasons.
+And if not for the points, the unlimited complimentary access to over 1,400+ lounges for you and two more guests might charm you even more.

 The card is the premium version of the basic Capital One venture rewards credit card, and they have done a great job.
-With the card, Capital One can now comfortably compete with the industry’s big wigs.
+Capital One can now comfortably compete with the industry’s bigwigs with the card.

 See related: Cheapest Shopping Destinations in the World

 Chase Saphire Preferred Card offers some of the best choices if you are looking for the best airline credit card deals.
 You get a 60,000-point bonus for signing up for the card.
 Isn’t this an incredible welcome gesture, considering it’s around $750 when redeemed via Chase Ultimate Rewards?

 Secondly, for the travel purchases you make using the card, there is a 5x points reward.
 These include flight tickets and in-flight purchases.